Throne of Blood

 “I guess that’s good enough,” Tyrone said.

 They went inside.
+The church was empty.
 It was quiet as a moonbeam.
-The church was empty.
 The sanctuary was brightly colored, but the nave was musty.
 It felt like a tomb.
 The police detectives looked around.
-Frank spoke low and slow.
+When Frank spoke, he spoke low and slow.

-“This where the dagos get baptized, get married, and get buried,” he said.
-“We are always here for the funerals, to make sure whoever is in the casket is the man we won’t miss seeing, making sure he’s really dead, and check out what other hoodlums are in the crowd.”
+“This is where the Italians get baptized, get married, and get buried,” he said.
+“We are always here for the funerals, to make sure whoever is in the casket is the man we won’t miss in this life, making sure he’s really dead, and check out what other hoodlums are in the crowd.”

 “Do you take pictures of them?”

 “No, we show some respect when we’re here.
-Beside, we know who’s who.”
+Besides, we know who’s who.”

 “It sounds like routine enough work.”